Living outside doesn’t mean living without love

 We just received a $3,594.50 check from the Mondelez Tickets Support Charity for the 2023 Albertsons Boise Open.
 Even better news is that they invited Operation Community Cats to be one of the 40 charities to participate in the ticket sales for the 2024 golf tournament.
 Thank you all who chose OCC as your charity to support when you purchased tickets for the tourney.

 Thank you to all the wonderful donors that have sent and/or left on our doorstep dry and wet cat food.
 Your generosity is greatly appreciated and we can always use more.
-With the cold temperatures, mama cats giving birth to kittens, and additional colonies we support, we are in great need of cat and kitten food.
+With the extreme temperatures, mama cats giving birth to kittens, and additional colonies we support, we are in great need of cat and kitten food.
 Hard to believe, but kittens are being born now and all year long.
 Please visit our wishlists on Amazon and/or Chewy to help feed even more homeless outside cats.

 In addition, we currently have an arrangement with the Idaho Humane Society (IHS) SPOT clinic that allows caregivers to bring feral cats directly to the IHS clinic and OCC will cover the cost of the spay/neuter surgeries.
 Schedule appointments by calling (208) 331-3985 or email Ewest@idahohumanesociety.org.